cloudknit-io/cloudknit/README.md

-# CloudKnit: An Open Source Solution to Manage Cloud Environments
+# CloudKnit: An Open Source Solution for Managing Cloud Environments

 CloudKnit is an open-source `progressive delivery platform` for managing cloud environments.
 It enables organizations to **Define** entire environments in a declarative way, **Provision** them, **Detect** and **Reconcile** Drift, and **Teardown** environments when no longer needed.
 It also comes with dashboards to help visualize environments and observe them.